reframejs/reframe/docs/usage-manual.template.md

 ## Customization - Server - Full

+###### Custom web framework

-If you need further control over the server you can also eject the hapi plugin responsible for the hapi <-> Reframe integration with `$ reframe eject server-integration`.
+The code ejected by `$ reframe eject server` creates the hapi server and adds a hapi plugin that is responsible for the hapi <-> Reframe integration.
+This plugin can be ejected with `$ reframe eject server-integration`.
-Ejecting the server integration is uncommon and chances are that you will never have to.
+Ejecting it is uncommon and chances are that you will never have to.
 But if you want to use another web framework instead of hapi then you'll need to eject it.

-You can also take control
+###### Full control

-over the Server Side Rendering (the dynamic generation of the pages' HTML) with `$ reframe eject server-rendering` and over the serving of static browser assets (JavaScript files, CSS files, images, fonts, etc.) with `$ reframe eject server-assets`.
+The server-side rendering (the dynamic generation of the pages' HTMLs) and the serving of static browser assets (JavaScript files, CSS files, images, fonts, etc.) are implemented by the `@reframe/server` plugin.
+The plugin is agnostic and can be used with any web framework.

+You can take full control the server-side rendering by running `$ reframe eject server-rendering`.

+And you can take full control over the static assets servering by running `$ reframe eject server-assets`.

+If you eject all server ejectables then every server LOC is in your codebase and you have full control over the server logic.

 !INLINE ./help.md --hide-source-path